ibm-cloud-docs/ContinuousDelivery/toolchains_custom.md

 * Online editing
 * Messaging

-Regardless of which template you choose, the process for customizing the toolchain you create is generally the same.
+Regardless of which template you choose, the process for customizing the toolchain that you create is generally the same.

-After you clone the template, you will have a basic GitHub repository that contains a readme file and a `.bluemix` directory.
+After you clone the template, you have a basic GitHub repository that contains a readme file and a `.bluemix` directory.
 The directory contains all of the configuration files that the toolchain requires to function.
 At a minimum, the `.bluemix` directory must contain the following files:

 * `toolchain.yml`
 * `deploy.json`